 Yevheniya Nosyk

-I am a cybersecurity researcher working on DNS, Internet measurements, and network security.
-I divide my time between academic research and outreach to the operational community, providing data and analysis that shed light on real-world deployments.
-I obtained a Ph.D in Computer Science from Université Grenoble Alpes in 2024.
+I work at the intersection of DNS, large-scale Internet measurements, and network security.
+I divide my time between academic research and outreach to the operational community, providing analysis and data on real-world deployments.

-Selected Projects
+Projects

 Extended DNS Errors